Lovkush-A/inspect_multiturn_dialogue/README.md

-Aim of this repository is to create evals for multi-turn dialogues, using AISI's inspect framework.
+Aim of this repository is to create evals for multi-turn dialogues, using [AISI's Inspect open source framework](https://ukgovernmentbeis.github.io/inspect_ai/).
+If you know nothing about Inspect, I wrote a [detailed guide](https://lovkush.medium.com/evaluating-llms-using-uk-ai-safety-institutes-inspect-framework-96435c9352f3) going through their hello world example.
+(You can also read their documentation. :P)

 ## Repository structure
 - `multi_dialogues.ipynb`.
 Main file for this repository.
 Contains example eval workflow.